InterRVOS: Interaction-aware Referring Video Object Segmentation: Implementation details

-For the proposed architecture \arch, we utilize InternVL-2.5~\citep{chen2024expanding} as the base model for multimodal large language model (MLLM), applying LoRA~\citep{hu2022lora} tuning exclusively to enable the generation of the specialized tokens \actor and \target.
-For the segmentation module, we adopt SAM2~\citep{ravi2024sam} and fine-tune only its decoder while keeping the image encoder frozen.
+For the proposed architecture \arch, we utilize InternVL-2.5~\cite{chen2024expanding} as the base model for multimodal large language model (MLLM), applying LoRA~\cite{hu2022lora} tuning exclusively.
+For the segmentation module, we adopt SAM2~\cite{ravi2024sam} and fine-tune only its decoder while keeping the image encoder frozen.
 The model is trained for 10 epochs with a batch size of 2.
-We report results using two model scales: InternVL-2.5-1B and InternVL-2.5-4B.
-The 1B model is trained on 4 NVIDIA RTX 3090 GPUs for 4 hours, whereas the 4B model is trained on 4 NVIDIA A6000 GPUs for 10 hours.
+We report results using two model scales: 1B and 4B.
+The 1B model is trained on 4 NVIDIA RTX 3090 GPUs for 12 hours, whereas the 4B model is trained on 4 NVIDIA A6000 GPUs for 16 hours.